vectordotdev/vector/rfcs/2021-12-06-10298-kubernetes_logs-rewrite.md

 ## Outstanding Questions

+- Do we want to re-evaluate the usage of `evmap` in this component?
 - ~~Do we want to make this change with a version change of the source, opting in to the change with a `version` option in the configuration?~~ No, the risk seems low enough to not warrant a version split between the old and new code.